douglasalipio/graphql_countryinfo_sample/README.md

 ```

 Fetch information related to the country that the user has selected.
 Here's the query responsible to fetch all the information about the country.
+More infomation check out the service link: https://countries.trevorblades.com/

 ### Architecture